afelten-Anses/NAuRA/README.md

 ## NAuRA options

-* --nucl : Specify query are nucleic sequences
+* --nucl : Specify queries are nucleic sequences
 * --withPhylo : Do the phylogeny analysis of new alleles
 * --keepBlastAln : Keep blast results for each genome
 * --noDrift : Similarity and coverage always tested with default allele (take longer, recommended if queries sequences are close)

 ### Important

+By default, NAuRA need protein sequences as queries.
+If Queries are nucleic sequences, the '--nucl' option must be set.
+NAuRA can't work with both protein and nucleic sequences simultaneously.

 ## Queries file